Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Confidentiality of information

 Personal information in your application is collected under the authority of the City Council approved Public Art Policy.
 Personal information will only be used for evaluating your application and administering the City of Ottawa Public Art Program.
-City of Ottawa employees and peer assessment committee members are required to treat both the content of applications and the deliberations of the committee as confidential.
-Committee members turn in their copies of materials for shredding and delete their computer files at the end of the peer assessment meeting.
+City of Ottawa employees and Peer Assessment Committee members are required to treat both the content of applications and the deliberations of the committee as confidential.
+Committee members turn in their copies of materials for shredding and delete their computer files at the end of the Peer Assessment Committee meeting.

 Complex installations of any kind requiring special equipment or specific support beyond the City of Ottawa Public Art Program’s budget are the sole responsibility of the artist.
 The cost to prepare, produce and transport the artworks to the exhibition space are the sole responsibility of the artist.
 The artist is also responsible for writing the exhibition text, if applicable.

-The Public Art Program covers the cost of all standard exhibition deliverables such as the printing/installing of vinyl lettering and the installing/dismantling artworks and equipment.
-Artists who are successful in the competition will receive a breakdown of these items in their contract and will also be able to discuss details during their standard 5-month check-in meeting with the Public Art Officer, Exhibitions.
+The Public Art Program covers the cost of all standard exhibition deliverables such as the printing/installing of vinyl lettering and the installing/dismantling of artworks and equipment.
+Artists who are successful in the competition will receive a breakdown of these items in their contract and will also be able to discuss further details during their meetings with the Public Art Officer, Exhibitions.

 Question: Are City of Ottawa employees eligible to apply?

-Answer: No, unfortunately all full-time and part-time City of Ottawa employees or elected representatives are not eligible to apply.
+Answer: No, full-time and part-time City of Ottawa employees or elected representatives are not eligible to apply.

 Question: Does the City of Ottawa Public Art Program cover expenses related to shipping of artwork?

-Answer: No, the City of Ottawa Public Art Program does not cover expenses related to travel, accommodation, per diems, shipping or transportation of artworks as outlined in our honorarium criteria.
+Answer: No, the City of Ottawa Public Art Program does not cover expenses related to shipping/transportation of artworks, travel, accommodation, or per diems, as outlined in the Honorarium section of the Call for proposals.

 Question: Does the City of Ottawa Public Art Program provide TV screens for use in exhibitions?
 Can you provide technical information about these?

 Answer: Artists who are successful in the competition are welcome to use the gallery equipment.
-The gallery has two high-quality projectors, a few media players, and many TVs – this will be discussed and if you are selected for an exhibition.
+The gallery has two high-quality projectors, a few media players, and many TVs.
+The use of this equipment will be discussed if your proposal is selected for an exhibition.

 Question: How do you assess if an artist is professional?

-Answer: Based on our eligibility criteria, artists are considered to be professional if their peers recognize them as such.
-This is based on their commitment to their practice, history of public presentation, and artistic training.
-Training doesn’t have to take the form of a college or university education – art classes, workshops and apprenticeships are all recognized.
-The peer assessment committee’s evaluation is based on the strength, merit and professionalism of the proposal and support material that accompanies it, as well as the suitability to the gallery spaces.
+Answer: Artists are considered professional if their peers recognize them as such.
+This is based on their commitment to their practice, history of public presentation and artistic training.
+Training doesn’t have to take the form of a college or university education; art classes, workshops and apprenticeships are all recognized.
+The peer assessment committee’s evaluation is based on the artistic merit and cohesiveness of the proposal and support materials that accompany it, as well as the technical and physical feasibility, the appropriateness and the suitability of the artworks to the public nature of the gallery.

 Question: How do I get images of my works to submit?

-Answer: You can photograph, photocopy or scan your artworks, depending on what is most suitable.
-Submit these files as JPEGS and in adherence to our image file standards as outlined on the call.
-If you require assistance with your application, please email publicartprogram@ottawa.ca or phone 613-580-2424 ext.
-14167
+Answer: You can photograph or scan your artworks, depending on what is most suitable.
+Submit these files as JPEGs and ensure they adhere to the support material guidelines outlined in the Call for proposals.
+If you require assistance with your application, please email publicartprogram@ottawa.ca(link opens email application) or phone 613-580-2424 ext.
+14167.

 Question: What are the timeline considerations for selected exhibitions?

 Answer: Exhibition timeslots are determined further into the process (post selection) and are based on many factors.
-Selected artists/curators will receive notice of their exhibition dates well in advance of exhibition start dates.
-If you have a preferred exhibition season, please select using the online form.
+Selected artists/curators will receive notice of their exhibition dates at least several months in advance of exhibition start dates.
+If you have a preferred exhibition season, please indicate this using the online form.
 Although the Program will do its best to accommodate the preferred exhibition season, there are no guarantees due to overall scheduling impacts.

 Answer: Selected artists and curators are contracted to be present on installation and dismantle dates.
-Artists are also responsible for the delivery and pick-up of their artworks from the gallery space.
-Delivery and pickup times for artwork can be worked out in the months prior to the exhibition start date.
+Artists are also responsible to deliver and pick up their artworks from the gallery.
+Delivery and pickup times will be determined in the months prior to the first day of installation.

 Contact us